Origin

 Explore next: Kenya, Nyeri, Kirinyaga.

-Central America: Washed, Honey And Micro-Mills
+Central America: Washed, Honey and Micro-Mills

 Central America has strong washed traditions, but honey processing and micro-mill experimentation are also important in origins such as Costa Rica, El Salvador and Panama.
 Honey processing can offer a middle path between washed clarity and natural sweetness, but terminology varies by producer.